Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 risk of the product by guaranteeing the full availability of the collateral backing the underlying options.

-#### Example: Principle Protected Note
+#### Principle Protected Note

-A structured products protocol could accept DAI deposits from a user.
+A structured product's protocol could accept DAI deposits from a user.
 The protocol then places the DAI into a future yield tokenization protocol like Alchemix.
 The principle investment is retained.
 The future income earning potential of this principle is leveraged to buy covered call options on an ERC20